planetxamarin/planetxamarin/README.md

 ### How to add

 To add yourself as an author you can fork this project, add yourself to the [authors folder](https://github.com/planetxamarin/planetxamarin/tree/master/src/Firehose.Web/Authors) as a class, implementing the `IAmACommunityMember` interface.
+If you are doing this via the GitHub editor, don't forget to _add the class to the .csproj_.

 The result should look something like this: